 The risk we face in VC ventilation is that we can injure the alveoli or cause barotrauma when they are overinflated, as shown above on the left.
-To say this another way: there are three distinct reasons why we may see high pressures and one of those three (overdistended alveoli) is our area of concern in this discussion.
 We avoid this by monitoring airway pressures and adjusting the volume input to avoid causing damage.
 We will get to the specifics as to how we do that eventually, for now it's OK to leave it as so: in VC ventilation we control the amount of air going into the circuit at the expense of control over resultant pressures; that said, we always need to monitor airway pressures during VC ventilation in order to avoid causing damage to the alveoli.
 In addition, VC ventilation lends itself to an overestimation of alveolar tidal volume if we forget to factor in dead space.